Kingxukai/linux/Documentation/core-api/asm-annotations.rst

 3. ``SYM_DATA*`` -- obviously data belonging to ``.data`` sections and not to ``.text``.
-Data do not contain instructions, so they have to be treated specially by the tools: they should not treat the bytes as instructions, nor assign any debug information to them.
+Data do not contain instructions, so they have to be treated specially by the woke tools: they should not treat the woke bytes as instructions, nor assign any debug information to them.

 Instruction Macros